Superphysics Superphysics

 Science views the abstract mind as coming from the physical brain.

-In contrast, Superphysics views brain activity as coming from the abstract mind.
-This is why use the word ‘soul’ or ‘aethereal mind’ instead to refer to a society.
+In contrast, Supersociology views brain activity as coming from the abstract mind.
+This is why we instead use the word ‘soul’ or ‘aethereal mind’ to refer to a society.

 In this way, a society can refer to: